mdn/curriculum/curriculum/0-precursor/2-environment.md

 - Understand how to access a command line on different systems

-  - On Linux and macOS, you’ve generally got a built-in terminal ready to go.
+  - On Linux and macOS, you've generally got a built-in terminal ready to go.

   - On Windows, the default command prompt is a bit more limited; you are better off installing something like [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/windows/wsl/), [PowerShell](https://learn.microsoft.com/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3) or Git Bash (part of [Git for Windows](https://gitforwindows.org/)) if you want the same commands and power available to macOS/Linux.